By E.A. Cook

 Spring made me restless.
 Everything made me restless, but Spring was as good an excuse as any to leave town.
 I don’t know how we came to be together, but I was creeping the streets with a girl named Ann when I decided to go to California.
 She wanted to hitchhike with me and I definitely welcomed the company of a sexy, if not a little dim, street girl.

-We were walking down the tracks behind and slightly below the surface of the streets of downtown, making our way to the interstate when we ran into another traveler named Curly.
+We were walking down the tracks behind the high-rises and slightly below the surface of the streets of downtown, making our way to the interstate when we ran into another traveler named Curly.
 He was a burly bearded biker without a hog and ready to pull out too.

 “You guys ever done the freight trains before?”
 I saw the panting dog look he was giving her, everyone had that response.
 Whatever, she wasn’t mine.
 We told him we hadn’t and he said he would be glad to show us how to catch one out of town.
 Sure.